The History of The Red Rose

 Nothing says “I love you” quite like a red rose.

 When gifting a rose to your loved one this year, know the power of the symbol.
-For it is one that has been used again and again, by men and women in the throws of passion, to describe the indescribable better than words ever can.
+For it is one that has been used again and again, by men and women in the throes of passion, to describe the indescribable better than words ever can.

 Please note our extended opening hours over Valentines